 SUMMARY OF 3 WEEKS IN ITALY

 Italy is such a great destination to spend your 3-week holiday.
-Italy can offer everything if you love being outdoors, dining in, or visiting museums.
+Italy can offer everything you need if you love being outdoors, dining in, or visiting museums.
 The fact that they also have such an excellent train system and many domestic flights, makes travelling here so much easier even if you don’t speak the language.

 I hope that you found this article about -weeks in Italy helpful in creating your own travel itinerary during your vacation.
 Enjoy your time there, and don’t forget to enjoy gelato!